 So, in the end, what comes first: the brand or the SEO?

 You won’t like this answer, but in truth, it’s both – you need a strong brand to connect with your audience, but you also need a good deal of web traffic for that audience to find you.
 The sooner you intentionally incorporate both branding and SEO into your business plan, the faster you can reap the benefits of a great marketing strategy.

 Rule no. 1: SEO is a long game.
 Don’t expect anything to happen for 6-12 months.

 Rule no. 2: 50% of SEO is educating your client about point 1 above.

 In order to appear on search engine results pages (SERPs), you have two options: the first is to rank for non-branded keywords (think selling gardening equipment and ranking for “lawnmowers” or “garden shears”) and the second is to go all-in on branded keywords, meaning those that include your brand name and its variations.

-Ranking for non-branded keywords is the bread and butter of SEO consulting agencies: their intricate knowledge of Google’s ranking algorithm authorizes them to provide guidance on the specific actions you can take to improve search visibility.
-From loading speed and Schema markups to internal link quality and content optimization, Google takes into account a plethora of factors when deciding what websites win the first-page prize.
+Ranking for non-branded keywords is the bread and butter of SEO consulting agencies: their intricate knowledge of Google’s ranking algorithm enables them to provide guidance on the specific actions you can take to improve search visibility.
+From loading speed and Schema markups to internal link quality and content optimization, Google takes into account a plethora of factors when deciding what websites to show on the first page.